Bear seen riding atop garbage truck in Carbon County

 CARBON COUNTY, Pa. — A garbage truck in Carbon County made an unusual pickup Wednesday morning.

-Photos posted to the Kidder Township Police Facebook page show a large black bear on top of a county waste vehicle.
+Photos posted to the Kidder Township Police Facebook page show a large black bear on top of a County Waste vehicle.

 Kidder Township police officer Vincent Murrow said bear complaints are up this year.